Research

 “Knowing Who I Am” (under review)

-“What Is It to Read?” (in progress)
+“What Is It to Read?” (under review)

-“Empathic Realism” (in progress)
+“Empathic Understanding” (in progress)